Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Logistics-Driven Methods

-From the optimization perspective, a variety of different formulations have been proposed to tackle the above challenges in the context of space exploration and/or ISAM mission design.
-While some studies used metaheuristics such as genetic algorithms or particle swarm optimization \cite{Verstraete2018,Jagannatha2018}, most studies developed network-based mixed-integer linear programming (MILP) formulations so that commercial solvers such as Gurobi can solve them within guaranteed optimality gap.
+From the optimization perspective, a variety of different formulations have been proposed to efficiently and effectively optimize the space exploration and/or ISAM mission design process.
+While some studies used metaheuristics such as genetic algorithms or particle swarm optimization \cite{Verstraete2018,Jagannatha2018} or simply evaluating all permutations of missions \cite{hudson2020}, most studies developed network-based mixed-integer linear programming (MILP) formulations so that commercial solvers such as Gurobi can solve them within guaranteed optimality gap.
+Note that, although the trajectory problem is a nonlinear problem, a two-phase approach has been proposed to decouple the nonlinear trajectory problem from the integer linear network problem \cite{Bang2018,Bang2019,lee2023optimal,sung2023optimal}.
 Two major types of network formulations for logistics optimization include (1) a path formulation and (2) a node-arc formulation.
 A path formulation defines its decision variables as the commodity flows over each possible vehicle's and commodity's path over the network, whereas a node-arc formulation defines its decision variables as the vehicle/commodity flows over each arc.
-The choice of formulation depends on the problem's structure, constraints, and the solution method's characteristics; for example, while a path formulation would be effective to model a generic path-based cost and/or feasibility conditions, a node-arc formulation would be more effective when the vehicle's or commodity's path is not easily definable or enumerable (e.g., reconfigurable vehicles; ISRU resources).
-In the literature, path formulations have been typically developed in conjunction with column-generation techniques; such examples include Martian surface vehicle routing \cite{Ahn2008,Ahn2012}, active debris removal \cite{Bang2019}, and lunar mission vehicle routing (with no ISRU/ISAM) \cite{Taylor2007}.
+The choice of formulation depends on the problem's structure, constraints, and the solution method's characteristics; for example, while a path formulation would be effective in modeling a generic path-based cost and/or feasibility conditions, a node-arc formulation would be more effective when the vehicle's or commodity's path is not easily definable or enumerable (e.g., reconfigurable vehicles; ISRU resources).
+In the literature, path formulations have been typically developed in conjunction with column-generation techniques; such examples include Martian surface vehicle routing \cite{Ahn2012} and lunar mission vehicle routing (with no ISRU/ISAM) \cite{Taylor2007}.
 On the other hand, arc-based formulations have been developed when in-space infrastructure elements are involved, such as multi-mission Mars-Moon-asteroid space campaign design with ISRU \cite{Ishimatsu2016,Ho2014-Acta,Ho2016}.
 Recently, another formulation, a path-arc formulation, was developed, which leverages the path formulation for the vehicle and the node-arc formulation for the commodities \cite{Mcbrayer2019}.